AshishYesale7/Calander-Ai/README.md

     *   A resources page where you can bookmark your own learning materials and also receive AI-generated suggestions based on your unique goals and skills.
 *   **Advanced User Experience:**
     *   **Multi-Method Authentication:** Secure sign-up and sign-in using email/password, Google, or phone number (OTP).
+    *   **Push Notifications:** Receive timely, native browser notifications for upcoming events and deadlines so you never miss an important date.
     *   **Extensive Customization:** Personalize the entire app's appearance, from light/dark themes to custom background images, solid colors, and five unique "frosted glass" UI effects with granular controls.
     *   **Intelligent Command Palette:** A powerful, keyboard-accessible palette (Ctrl+K) that serves as a central navigation and action hub.
 It features a modern, glassmorphic design and intelligently falls back to a conversational AI assistant.
 If a typed query doesn't match a built-in command, the palette prompts the user to "Ask AI anything," allowing for seamless natural language event creation and other interactions.
+    *   **Enhanced Trash Management:** A dedicated trash panel allows you to review recently deleted items.
+It features bulk actions to restore or permanently delete multiple items at once.

 ## 3. Link to Prototype